GMT-458-Web-GIS/geogame-atapy-debug/README.md

 # Guess the Turkish Province

-This is an interactive web-based geo-game inspired by Seterra, designed to help players learn and test their knowledge of Turkey's 81 provinces.
+This is an interactive web-based geo-game inspired by Seterra, designed to help players learn and test their knowledge of Turkiye's 81 provinces.
 Players are prompted to identify provinces on the map, with correct guesses highlighted in green and incorrect guesses in red.
 The game features randomized province selection each round and includes a scoring system.
 The game is built with HTML, CSS, JavaScript, and OpenLayers for map interaction.

 ## Features

-- **Interactive Map**: Built with OpenLayers to provide a map of Turkey with all provinces.
+- **Interactive Map**: Built with OpenLayers to provide a map of Turkiye with all provinces.
 - **Randomized Province Order**: Each game randomizes the order of provinces to test players' knowledge.
 - **Visual Feedback**:
   - Correct selections are highlighted in green.
   - Incorrect selections show the chosen province in red and the correct answer in green.
 - **Scoring and Restart Functionality**: Tracks player’s score and allows the game to restart at any time.
+- **Astonishing facts about the provinces**

 ## Screenshots